smart79/Word-Guess-Game/README.md

 ✔ Sound Effects – Immersive win/loss music and game music.
 ✔ Game Reset on Win/Loss – Keeps game play fluid.
 ✔ Win & Lose Screens – Visual feedback on success or failure.

-## 🔍 Core Algorithms & Game Flow

-1️⃣ Game Initialization

-    A random word is chosen from a predefined array.
-    The game resets all variables (e.g., guessed letters, remaining attempts).
-    The display updates dynamically to show blanks for unguessed letters.

-2️⃣ Letter Guessing Logic

-    User input (keyboard or button click) triggers a function.
-    If the letter is in the word, it updates the display.
-    If incorrect, the remaining attempts decrease, and the hangman image updates.

-3️⃣ Win/Loss Conditions

-    Win Condition: If all letters are guessed correctly, the win screen displays.
-    Lose Condition: If attempts reach zero, the lose screen displays.
-    Game Music Handling: Music stops on win/loss, and sound effects play.

 ## 🔮 Future Enhancements